 \subsection{Our Contributions}

-To answer this question, in this paper, we provide a simple yet inspiring demonstration of how to apply EIT to communication systems.
-By integrating EM knowledge into the classical MMSE channel estimation procedure, we observe for the first time that EIT can improve the channel estimation performance of wireless communication systems\footnote{Simulation codes will be provided to reproduce the results in this paper: \url{http://oa.ee.tsinghua.edu.cn/dailinglong/publications/publications.html}.}.
+To fill in this gap, in this paper, we propose an EIT-based statistical channel model with simplified parameterization without sacrificing the accuracy, and demonstrate its beneficial effect in channel estimation\footnote{Simulation codes will be provided to reproduce the results in this paper: \url{http://oa.ee.tsinghua.edu.cn/dailinglong/publications/publications.html}.}.
 The contributions of this paper are summarized as follows.